Yusra-Khan532/Is-the-road-safe/README.md

 #PART C
-As we know Linear regression can be used to determine a particular variable using other variable.
-Here we predicted CO2EMISSIONS with the help of other variables like
+As we know Linear regression can be used to predict a particular variable (continuous) using other variable.
+Here we predicted CO2EMISSIONS with the help of other variables like ENGINESIZE, FUELCONSUMPTION_CITY etc. This is an example of multivariable regression.
-ENGINESIZE, CYLINDERS etc.